open-weather-community/open_weather-ags/plan.md

 ## Configuration Schema

-The AGS uses a JSON configuration file (`ow-config.json`) stored on USB storage:
+The AGS uses a JSON configuration file (`ow-config.json`) stored on USB storage.
+The system automatically creates a backup file (`ow-config-backup.json`) to protect against config file corruption or disappearance:

 ```json
 {